benidroe/avcontrol_exporter/README.md

 ## Enable avcontrol on your control system
 All you have to do is sending a simple UDP message to port 2114.

-These messages are still available, yet.
+Here is a list of messages available.
 Place it  to the appropriate place in your control logic.
+Every message must be terminated with \n

 ```
 # system power state